 Graduation and certification

-Upon successful completion of the residency, graduates receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the residency, graduates receive a certificate of completion from Mayo Clinic School of Health Sciences.
 To successfully complete a residency, trainees must:

 - Contribute to providing the best patient care and achieving the mission and goals of the pharmacy department